kimyong20/medicalhumanitiesmusic-2025-2/kim-yongbin.md

 Another film that deals with Alzheimer’s disease, [A Moment to Remember](kim-zia.md) differs from Still Alice in that it focuses not on the quiet loss of intellectual identity, but on the emotional pain of losing a loved one.
 Rather than portraying the perspective of Su-jin, who is losing her memory, the story centers on her lover’s gaze, unfolding the tragedy of the illness through the intertwined emotions of parting and enduring love.
 The inserted song “Please Forget Me” expresses this sentiment even more directly, using gentle piano melodies and poignant lyrics to convey both the sorrow of fading memories and the lingering warmth of love.
 The gradually fading melody symbolizes the erasure of memory, while the repeated refrain represents the persistence of love.
 Ultimately, the film portrays Alzheimer’s not merely as an illness, but as a process in which love endures longer than memory.

+[Funeral Wish - Lee Chanhyuk](https://www.youtube.com/watch?v=iIn_1_XDuBM&list=RDiIn_1_XDuBM&start_radio=1) It feels as if he is calmly watching his own future funeral.
+With a composed tone, the conversational lyrics deliver a message to those who have always thought of death as something only frightening and sad — telling them not to grieve.
+He says he’ll go first and settle down in heaven, giving hope that one day, we will meet our loved ones again.

 <img src="./kim-yongbin.png" alt="Abstract image of Alzheimer's" style="width:25%;" />

 # 스틸 앨리스